Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T5B

 Memory Aid

-Real-World Application
+Real-World Example

 You increase your transmitter power from 5 watts to 10 watts.
 This doubles your power, which is a 3 dB increase.
 On the receiving end, this 3 dB increase might make the difference between a barely readable signal and a solid copy.
 Understanding that doubling power = +3 dB helps you understand the impact of power changes.

-FCC Part 97.313Key Concepts
+Reference: FCC Part 97.313

-Decibels, Power ratio, 3 dB, Doubling power
+Decibels Power ratio 3 dB Doubling power

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T5B topic.